alacrity-ai/shipwright-survivors/README.md

 What's needed to get to Demo:
 - [ ] Mini intro before tutorial, static "Shipwright!
 Shipwright!
 Listen ...
 Trust the robot, he doesn't know it yet..
 But"
 - [ ] Tutorial Rewrite
-- [ ] Player death state
 - [ ] Controller Support
   - [ ] Menus (Need navtree)
 - [ ] Incidents (Make at least 10 or so incidents)
-- [ ] 5 Missions - each tested thoroughly for smooth flow
+- [ ] 3 Missions - each tested thoroughly for smooth flow
   - [ ] Sub objectives in each mission, e.g. in the galaxy select
-- [ ] Starter ships, unlockable, and loadout menu on mission select
 - [ ] Basic breakroom dialogue
-- [ ] Passive system fleshed out a bit, polished, stats actually effect game.
-Datacores from Entropium.
 - [ ] Planet merchants, trade blocks for other blocks, entropium, etc. unlockables
 - [ ] Demo End splash (List what's coming)
 - [ ] Titlescreen polish / rework
-- [ ] Laser polish, add heat seeking missles.
+- [ ] Laser polish firing sound
+- [ ] Engine sound on gamepad use
+- [ ] Add 5 more weapons

 TUTORIAL TODOS:
   - [ ] Start with NO HUD visible